Kidston Pumped Storage Hydro Project

 How We Helped

-Public Impact
+Public Benefit

 The project is forecast to contribute $343 million in net public benefit to the regional, state and national economies, including $235 million direct value-add for Far North Queensland.
 Benefits include:

-- wholesale market energy cost savings estimated at a present value of $500 million;
+- wholesale market energy cost savings estimated at a present value of $500 million,

-- emission savings;
+- emission savings,

-- reliable, on-demand electricity
+- reliable, on-demand electricity,

-- 530 jobs.
+- 530 forecast jobs.

 Related Links